rakuten-ads/Rakuten-Ads-iOS/doc/videoad/README.md

 **`toggleVideoAdPlay(_:)`**

 Manually controls playback.
 Pass `true` to play/resume and `false` to pause/stop.
-The SDK calls this automatically based on in-view visibility, but you can use it to sync with your app's lifecycle (e.g., resume on `didBecomeActiveNotification`).
+The SDK controls playback automatically based on in-view visibility, but you can use it to sync with your app's lifecycle (e.g., resume on `didBecomeActiveNotification`).

 ---